 03.12.2013 Construction completion ceremony of the Reconstruction and Capacity Increase of the Studénka – Mošnov Line

 Today the Railway Infrastructure Administration officially ended the reconstruction of the single track line Studénka – Veřovice in the section between the railway stations Studénka and Sedlnice.
 The construction created conditions for the implementation of separate follow-on investments of the Moravian-Silesian Region, which ensures approximately 3 km long rail link of the Leoš Janáček Ostrava Airport to the newly reconstructed line.

-18.09.2013 The Railway Infrastructure Administration starts a pilot project which will improve safety of railway crossings
+29.11.2013 The Railway Infrastructure Administration finalised the pilot project of selected railway crossings’ modernisation

-Investments into railway infrastructure within the Czech-German Lubahn Project will ensure more attractive cross-border train connection in the Nisa Euro-Region.
-On the Czech territory, Platform No 5 in Liberec station will be reconstructed and a new railway stop Varnsdorf staré nádraží (Varnsdorf Old Station) will be built.
-The main project’s partner is ZVON from Saxony (Transport association Upper Lusatia – Lower Silesia), the other partners are the Railway Infrastructure Administration (RIA) and the Liberec Region.
+Passengers on the trans-border railway line from Liberec to Zittau and Rybniště with a branching from Varnsdorf to Seifhennersdorf could already notice several improvements due to the implementation of the Czech-German Lubahn Project.
+On the Czech territory, the project included reconstruction of Platform No 5 in Liberec Station and construction of a new stop Varnsdorf Old Station.
+The main project partner is ZVON from Saxony (Transport Association Upper Lusatia – Lower Silesia), the other partners are the Railway Infrastructure Administration (SŽDC) and the Liberec Region

-13.08.2013 The Railway Infrastructure Administrations started reconstructing switches in Křižanov Station
+26.11.2013 The Railway Infrastructure Administration finished reconstruction of switches in Křižanov Station